LucidSkyWalker/CryptoProfIT/README.md

-# CryptoTaxator (Alpha Version)
+# CryptoProfIT (Alpha Version)
-Free Python Script to process your trade histories
+Free Python Script to process your trade histories.
+The profit result can be used for Taxes.

 The output are two csv-files.
 Example Screenshots can be found below.
 The output files contain: